-Article F.3.
+Article G.1.
 Interpretation and Integration of the Code of Ethics

 - 1. This Code of Ethics shall be interpreted in accordance with the Governance and Sustainability System. - 2.
-The Compliance Unit is the body responsible for the general interpretation and integration of the Code of Ethics. - 3.
+The Company's Compliance Unit is the body responsible for the general interpretation and integration of the Code of Ethics. - 3.
 By way of exception to the foregoing, the management decision-making bodies of each of the companies of the Group are to provide a binding interpretation of the provisions set forth in Section C in a manner consistent with the rest of the text of this Code of Ethics. - 4.
-The interpretative opinions of the Compliance Unit, which must take into account the provisions of the Purpose and Values of the Iberdrola Group, shall be binding on all professionals and suppliers of all of the companies belonging to the Iberdrola Group. - 5.
-This Code of Ethics, by its nature, does not deal with all potential situations, but rather establishes the standards to guide the conduct of the persons subject thereto in their relations with the Group's companies and with third parties by reason of their connection to the companies of the Iberdrola Group, and to resolve any issues that might arise in the performance of their professional activities.
+The interpretative opinions of the Company's Compliance Unit, which must take into account the provisions of the Purpose and Values of the Iberdrola Group, shall be binding on the professionals and suppliers of the companies belonging to the Iberdrola Group. - 5.
+This Code of Ethics, by its nature, does not deal with all potential situations, but rather establishes the standards to guide the conduct of the persons subject thereto in their relations with the Group's companies and with third parties by reason of their connection to the companies of the Iberdrola Group, and to resolve any issues that might arise in the performance of their professional activities. - 6.
+Any question that arises for the professionals and suppliers (including Subcontractors) of the Group's companies regarding the interpretation of this Code of Ethics must be discussed with the compliance units of the relevant companies of the Group through the channels made available in the internal reporting system. - Professionals and suppliers (including Subcontractors) of the Group's companies may also submit suggestions regarding the content of the sections of the Code of Ethics that are applicable to them.

-- 6. Any question that arises for the professionals of the Group's companies regarding the interpretation of this Code of Ethics must be discussed with the Compliance Unit, through the director thereof, or, when appropriate, with the compliance divisions of the Group's companies. - 7.
-The codes of ethics of country subholding or head of business companies that are not identical to this Code of Ethics because they include specific provisions to conform the content thereof to applicable domestic legal or industry-specific provisions shall be interpreted by any compliance divisions at such companies, although the interpretation of the provisions of this Code of Ethics shall always be reserved to the Compliance Unit.
+7. The codes of ethics of country subholding or head of business companies that are not identical to this Code of Ethics because they include specific provisions to conform the content thereof to applicable domestic legal or industry-specific provisions shall be interpreted by the compliance units of such companies, although the interpretation of the provisions of this Code of Ethics (other than the provisions of section C) shall always be reserved to the Company's Compliance Unit.

-Article F.4.
+Article G.2.
 Instructions in Contravention of the Code of Ethics

-- 1. No third party, regardless of rank or position, shall request that a director or a professional of the companies of the Group commit an unlawful act or breach of the provisions of the Governance and Sustainability System, especially this Code of Ethics. - 2.
-In turn, no director, professional or supplier of the companies of the Iberdrola Group may justify improper or unlawful conduct or conduct that contravenes the provisions of the Governance and Sustainability System in reliance on an order from a superior or from any director or professional of the companies of the Group.
+- 1. No third party, regardless of rank or position, shall request that a director or a professional of the companies of the Group commit an act that is unlawful, illegal or a breach of the provisions of the Governance and Sustainability System, especially this Code of Ethics. - 2.
+In turn, no director, professional or supplier of the companies of the Iberdrola Group may justify improper, unlawful or illegal conduct or conduct that contravenes the provisions of the Governance and Sustainability System in reliance on an order from a superior or from any director or professional of the companies of the Group.

-Article F.5.
-Acceptance
+Article G.3 Acceptance